A Packing List to cover you in Buenos Aires

 A tip when packing: pack everything you’re planning on taking into your bag.
 Now reduce that by 20%.
 You want to leave room in your suitcase for souvenirs.
 You should also leave valuables at home; flashy jewelry will attract attention on the street in Buenos Aires, and while theft is not out of control here, you wouldn’t want your memory of your travels tainted by a lost heirloom.

 Lastly, don’t bring too many gadgets.
-LandingPadBA has written quite a lot about checking electronics before you travel here, but we think that apart from your computer and camera, you really won’t need anything else.
+Apart from your computer or tablet and phone, you really won’t need anything else.
 Besides, you’re on vacation — take a break from the screen and engage with the amazing city all around you.
+Enjoy your trip!